esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ```

 Since we took a classifier that was not trained for the book domain, the performance is quite poor.
+But this example shows us that classifiers performing very well on their own domain most of the times transfer poorly to other apparently similar datasets.

 The solution in this case is to use another of the great characteristics of BERT: fine-tuning for domain adaptation.
 It is possible to train your own classifier with relatively small data (given that a lot of linguistic knowledge was already provided during the language modeling pre-training).
 In the following section we will see how to train your own NER model and use it for predictions.